Mastering SMT Assembly: Advantages and Future Trends

 What Is SMT Assembly?

-SMT Process (Surface Mount Technology): Surface Mount Technology, or SMT, is a method used in electronics.
+SMT Process (Surface Mount Technology): Surface Mount Technology, or SMT, is a manufacturing method used in the electronics industry.
 Unlike insertion mount components, SMT does not create holes in the PCB.
 It also does not require anyone to drill lead holes.
 This allows for 2-3 times more component density on the board.

 The SMT manufacturing process typically involves: